ruchit-parikh/ecom-demo/README.md

 ### How to Setup

 - Clone this project from git
 - Run command `docker-compose up -d` to start server on linux.
-Your server will be started on `localhost:8000` and phpmyadmin on `localhost:8080` and for mail checking you can visit `localhost:8025`
+Your backend server will be started on `localhost:8000` and phpmyadmin on `localhost:8080` and for mail checking you can visit `localhost:8025`.
+You can check frontend on `localhost:3000`
 - Run bash script `setup.sh` from root directory.
 On linux machine you can do it using `sh ./setup.sh` to setup and seed database and download dependencies
 - You need to run `docker-compose exec workspace bash` to get inside docker and then you need to run `php artisan queue:work` to start if mails are being sent using queue.